 Macedonia Is Arguably The Cheapest Country In Europe

 You’re probably aware that the Balkan countries have the lowest living standard in Europe, and hence, the prices for everything are a lot lower.
-The most expensive cities in Macedonia are Skopje and Ohrid but they are still far from what you might consider expensive.
-All the other cities have prices which are ridiculously low, even for people from Skopje.
+The most expensive cities in Macedonia are Skopje and Ohrid, but they are still far from what you might consider expensive.
+All the other cities have ridiculously low prices, even for people from Skopje.

 Have you ever visited Macedonia before?
-If no, would you like to, after reading this article?
+If not, would you like to, after reading this article?
 Let us know in the comments!